patatetom/dupdnp/README.md

 ### Metrics

-The dupdnp, [Duff](https://github.com/elmindreda/duff) and [Jdupes](https://github.com/jbruchon/jdupes) metrics listed below are issued from the search of duplicate files on a Windows Seven partition :
+The dupdnp, [Duff](https://github.com/elmindreda/duff) and [Jdupes](https://github.com/jbruchon/jdupes) metrics listed below are issued from the search of duplicate files on a typical Windows Seven workstation :